wwivbbs/docs/docs/network/ftn_nets.md

 Links will be provided below as they are identified.

 ## About WWIV FTN Networking
-Net52 (aka the native network stack in WWIV 5.2) recently started supporting Fido Technology Network (FTN) as well as the traditional WWIVnet style networking.
+Net5x (aka the native network stack in WWIV 5+) supports Fido Technology Network (FTN) as well as the traditional WWIVnet style networking.

 The bridge to FTN is implemented in ```networkf```.  networkf handles importing from a FTN packet or bundle into a WWIVnet style packet (S\*.net or local.net).

 ## Setup

 Using wwivconfig, you need to create a new network type.
 Change the type to Fido (the default is WWIVnet), by pressing the space bar to toggle the type.

 You must name your network.
-This name will be used as the domain for both WWIVnet binkp transfers as well as later on when ```networkb``` (the wwiv binkp'ish transport command) supports FTN.
+This name will be used as the domain for both WWIVnet binkp transfers as well.

 You must leave your node number as **1** for Fido.
 It's not used externally and is needed by the WWIV networking tools to properly import and export